-ADVISORY VOTE ON EXECUTIVE COMPENSATION
+ADVISORY VOTE ON NAMED EXECUTIVE OFFICER COMPENSATION

-Pursuant to Section 14A of the Exchange Act of 1934 as promulgated by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we are asking stockholders to vote on the compensation of our named executive officers (the "NEOs"), as named in accordance with applicable SEC rules, on page 35 of this Proxy Statement.
+Pursuant to Section 14A of the Exchange Act of 1934 as promulgated by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we are asking stockholders to vote on the compensation of our named executive officers (the "NEOs"), as named in accordance with applicable SEC rules, on page 41 of this Proxy Statement.
 This Proposal Two, commonly known as a "say-on-pay" proposal, gives our stockholders the opportunity to express their views on our NEOs' compensation as a whole.
-This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our NEOs and the executive compensation philosophy, policies and practices described in this Proxy Statement.
+This vote is not intended to address any specific item of compensation or any specific named executive officer, but rather the overall compensation of all of our NEOs and the named executive officer compensation philosophy, policies and practices described in this Proxy Statement.

 The say-on-pay vote is advisory, and therefore not binding on the Company, the Compensation Committee or the Board.
-The say-on-pay vote will, however, provide information to us regarding investor sentiment about our executive compensation philosophy, policies and practices, which the Compensation Committee will be able to consider when determining executive compensation for the remainder of the current fiscal year and for future fiscal years.
+The say-on-pay vote will, however, provide information to us regarding investor sentiment about our named executive officer compensation philosophy, policies and practices, which the Compensation Committee will be able to consider when determining named executive officer compensation for the remainder of the current fiscal year and for future fiscal years.
 Our Board and Compensation Committee value the opinions of our stockholders, and, to the extent there is any significant vote against the named executive officer compensation as disclosed in this Proxy Statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any action is necessary to address those concerns.
-At our 2015 annual meeting, our stockholders approved the compensation practices and talent needs throughout 2015, we were mindful of the support our stockholders expressed for our philosophy of linking compensation to our financial goals and in support of enhancing stockholder value.
-As a result, the Compensation Committee decided to retain our general approach with respect to our executives compensation programs, with an emphasis on delivering long-term and short-term incentive compensation that reward our executives commensurate with the value they deliver to our stockholders.
-Unless the Board modifies its policy on the frequency of holding advisory votes to approve the compensation of our NEOs, the next such advisory vote will loccur at our 2017 annual meeting.
+At our 2016 annual meeting, our stockholders approved the compensation of our NEOs, with approximately 98% of the shares present and entitled to vote voting in favor of the say-on-pay proposal.
+As we evaluated our compensation practices and talent needs throughout 2016, we were mindful of the support our stockholders expressed for our philosophy of linking compensation to our financial goals and in support of enhancing stockholder value.
+As a result, the Compensation Committee decided to retain our general approach with respect to our named executive officer compensation programs, with an emphasis on delivering longterm and short-term incentive compensation that reward our executives commensurate with the value they deliver to our stockholders.
+Since 2011, we have held an advisory vote to approve named executive officer compensation each year.
+This year the frequency of holding advisory votes to approve the compensation of our NEOs is being decided by vote by our stockholders.
+Depending on the outcome of the vote on the frequency of future advisory votes on named executive officer compensation, the next such advisory vote will occur at our 2018, 2019 or 2020 annual meeting.

-The Company's goal for its executive compensation program is to attract, motivate and retain a talented and creative team of executives who will contribute significantly to the long-term success of the Company and the enhancement of stockholder value.
-As described in the "Compensation Discussion and Analysis" and "Executive Compensation" sections beginning on pages 29 and 35 respectively, of this Proxy Statement, we believe that our executive compensation program was designed appropriately and is working to ensure management's interests are aligned with our stockholders' interests to support long-term value creation.
+The Company's goal for its named executive officer compensation program is to attract, motivate and retain a talented and creative team of executives who will contribute significantly to the long-term success of the Company and the enhancement of stockholder value.
+As described in the "Compensation Discussion and Analysis" and "Executive Compensation" sections beginning on pages 34 and 41, respectively, of this Proxy Statement, we believe that our named executive officer compensation program was designed appropriately and is working to ensure management's interests are aligned with our stockholders' interests to support long-term value creation.
 We would like to highlight the following items that support these beliefs: